jonathanhogg/flitter/docs/counters.md

     \cdot {rate}_{t}, {minimum}_{t}, {maximum}_{t})
 ```

-The value of *initial* is only used on first use of the counter.
-However, the
+The value of *initial* is only used on first use of the counter (or at reset).
-current values of *time*, *rate*, *minimum* and *maximum* are always taken from
+However, the current values of *time*, *rate*, *minimum* and *maximum* are
-the attributes, and so these values may change over the lifetime of the counter.
+always taken from the attributes, and so these values may change over the
-The previous values of *value* and *time* are read from the state mapping (see
+lifetime of the counter.
+The previous values of *value* and *time* are read
-below).
+from the state mapping (see below).

 :::{note}
-All of the numeric vectors, *initial*, *rate*, *time*, *minimum* and *maximum*
+All of the numeric vectors, *initial*, *rate*, *time*, *minimum*, *maximum*
-may be $n$-vectors - in which case, the normal piece-wise rules for vector
+and *reset* may be $n$-vectors - in which case, the normal piece-wise rules for
-mathematics apply.
-In this way, a single counter can be used to maintain a
+vector mathematics apply.
+In this way, a single counter can be used to maintain
-multi-dimensional value – such as a cartesian velocity - or an arbitrary number
+a multi-dimensional value – such as a cartesian velocity - or an arbitrary
-of independent variables.
+number of independent variables.
 An $n$-vector counter is significantly more
 performant than $n$ separate counter objects.
 :::